hmrc/http-verbs/README.md

 ## Usage

-There are two HttpClients available.
+There are two HttpClients available, but `HttpClient` and related API have been deprecated.
+Please use `uk.gov.hmrc.http.client.HttpClientV2` instead.

-### uk.gov.hmrc.http.HttpClient

-Examples can be found [here](http-verbs-test-play-30/src/test/scala/uk/gov/hmrc/http/examples/Examples.scala)

-URLs can be supplied as either `java.net.URL` or `String`.
-We recommend supplying `java.net.URL` and using the provided [URL interpolator](#url-interpolator) for correct escaping of query and path parameters.

 ### uk.gov.hmrc.http.client.HttpClientV2

+This client has more features than the original `HttpClient` and is simpler to use.

-This client follows the same patterns as `HttpClient` - that is, it also requires a `HeaderCarrier` to represent the context of the caller, and an `HttpReads` to process the http response.
+It requires a `HeaderCarrier` to represent the context of the caller, and an `HttpReads` to process the http response.

-In addition, it:
+It also :
 - Supports streaming
 - Exposes the underlying `play.api.libs.ws.WSRequest` with `transform`, making it easier to customise the request.
 - Only accepts the URL as `java.net.URL`; you can make use of the provided [URL interpolator](#url-interpolator).

-Examples can be found in [here](http-verbs-play-30/src/test/scala/uk/gov/hmrc/http/client/HttpClientV2Spec.scala)
+Examples can be found [here](http-verbs-test-play-30/src/test/scala/uk/gov/hmrc/http/examples/Examples.scala) and [here](http-verbs-play-30/src/test/scala/uk/gov/hmrc/http/client/HttpClientV2Spec.scala)

-To migrate:
+### uk.gov.hmrc.http.HttpClient

+This client has been deprecated.
+You can migrate as follows:

 ```scala
 httpClient.GET[ResponseType](url)